vasquezjr/Arduino-Controller/README.md

 # Hardware Controller

-This app is built on React Native to communicated with Node-Red that is being served on a Raspberry Pi 3
+This app is built on React Native to communicate with Node-Red that is being served on a Raspberry Pi 3

 #### Hardware Used
 * Raspberry Pi 3